-We have encoded 321 different motions (2,605 short sequences, each of 0.8-1.2 seconds length at 120 Hz) that represented a skeleton with 31 joints.
+We have encoded 321 different motions (2605 short sequences, each of 0.8-1.2 seconds length at 120 Hz) that represented a skeleton with 31 joints.
 The size of the raw input data is 227 MB.
 The compression ratios depends on the number of basis functions.
 In motion vectors, we do not store the vector elements with the absolute values less than 1e-7.
-For the first 5 basis functions (mean function and the basis functions), the compression ratios were $50 \times$ (see Figure 9), for Fourier $9 \times$, and for Legendre polynomials $10 \times$.
+For the first 5 basis functions (mean function and the basis functions), the compression ratios were $50 \times$ (see Fig. 10), for Fourier 9×, and for Legendre polynomials $10 \times$.
 The effect of the size of the ONB will further diminish if more motions would be encoded and more motion vectors would be present.

-Our method cannot be directly compared to other methods, such as (Arikan, 2006; Liu and McMillan, 2006; Tournier et al., 2009), since our method is not used only for motion compressing, but it shares ONB functions for further processing.
-In addition, the compression ratio of our method can vary depending on the number of used basis functions as shown in Fig 9.
+Our method cannot be directly compared to other methods, such as [3,29,42], since our method is not used only for motion compressing, but it shares ONB functions for further processing.
+In addition, the compression ratio of our method can vary depending on the number of used basis functions as shown in Fig. 10.

-Table 8 provides comparison of compression ratio and distortion rate (%) based on the provided result from Liu and McMillan (2006) and Tournier et al. (2009).
-The same motion clips were used for the comparison.
-The distortion rate is calculated by Eqn (16) which was defined by Karni and Gotsman in (Karni and Gotsman, 2004).
+Table 5 provides comparison of compression ratio and distortion rate (%) based on the provided result from Liu and McMillan [29] and Tournier et al. [42].
+The same motion clips